Understand enough to make better decisions

 Responsible AI

-Create simple internal guidelines before broader use.
+Give staff simple guidelines before broader use begins.

 Founder story